All matches Wednesday August 26, 7.30 pm

 Melbourne City v Wellington Phoenix

-Only of two all-A-League match-ups sees a re-match of last year’s elimination final that City triumphed 2-0 in a real smash-and-grab job.
+The second all-A-League encounter sees a re-match of last year’s elimination final when City triumphed 2-0 in a real smash-and-grab job.

 City with their wealthy backers have some considerable expectations around them to improve in the league and are starting to prove an impressive side.
 Having re-signed Aaron Mooy John van’t Schip has had a busy off-season bringing in former EPL defender Mark Hughes and striker Bruno Fornaroli who are both expected to feature.